PTank/ansible-neovim/README.md

 Install `neovim` from package, appimage or build source and configure plugins.

+Compile from source or appimage use by default the .local/bin dir from the user's home.

 ## Vim

 Make a single config for vim + nvim.